 Joshua continues to perform prolifically in settings ranging from large ensembles, to trios, duos, and solo guitar.
 His first album of all original music, 'Inertia', is available directly from Joshua, from Guitar Nine Records, iTunes, and CDBaby.

-Joshua currently serves as the Professor of Jazz Guitar at Shepherd University in Shepherdstown, West Virginia, is a member of the Guitar faculty at the Levine School of Music in Washington D.C. and teaches a guitar class at George Mason High School in Falls Church, Virginia.
+Joshua currently serves as a member of the Guitar faculty at the Levine School of Music in Washington D.C.